Listed in Best Lawyers since 2007

 After joining the firm in 1996, Eddie became a partner in 2003.
 His passion for labor and employment law stems from his personal experiences while employed by his family-owned bus company in Southern Maryland, which included a turbulent Teamsters Union-initiated employee strike in the late 1980s.

-Eddie is the recipient of the 2013 Client Choice Award for labor and employment law in Nevada by the International Law Office and Lexology.
+Eddie is the recipient of the 2013 and 2014 Client Choice Award for labor and employment law in Nevada by the International Law Office and Lexology.
 He was selected for inclusion in Best Lawyers® in 2007 and has an AV® Preeminent™ Martindale-Hubbell Peer Review Rating.
 In its 2006 edition of Chambers USA America's Leading Lawyers for Business, Eddie is noted for his "first class strategy and communication skills" and ability to "keep his head even in the bloodiest of battles."
-He has also been recognized as a "Super Lawyer" in the 2010-2013 editions of Mountain States Super Lawyers.
+He has also been recognized as a "Super Lawyer" in the 2010-2014 editions of Mountain States Super Lawyers.

 While attending American University's Washington College of Law, Eddie was a member of the American University Law Review and authored Death by Textualism: The NLRB's Incidental to Patient Care Supervisory Status Test for Charge Nurses," 46 American U.L.
 Rev. 575 (1996).
 Eddie also served as a contributing author of The Evidence Project: Proposed Revisions to the Federal Rules of Evidence with Supporting Commentary," 171 F.R.D.
 300 (1997).